Quantco/datajudge/docs/source/motivation.rst

 Motivation
 ==========

-Ensuring data quality is important. ``datajudge`` seeks to make this convenient.
+Ensuring data quality is of great importance for many use cases. ``datajudge`` seeks to make this convenient.

 Not trying to reinvent the wheel, ``datajudge`` relies on ``pytest`` to test expectations against data. ``datajudge`` allows for the expression of expectations held against data stored in databases.
 In particular, it allows for comparing different ``DataSource`` s.
+Yet, it also comes with functionalities to compare data from a single ``DataSource`` to fixed reference values derived from explicit domain knowledge.

 Comparisons between DataSources